Wormhole-Induced correlation: A Link Between Two Universes: Result

 To delve deeper into the impact of detector positions on the harvested correlations, we build upon the aforementioned fixed wormhole throat size by anchoring detector Bob at a position \( u_B \) on the left side of the throat and continuously varying the position \( u_A \) of detector Alice, located on the right side of the wormhole, thereby investigating the effects of this asymmetric placement.
 Due to the asymmetric placement of detectors Alice and Bob, their TP differ, i.e., \( L_{AA} \neq L_{BB} \), until detector Alice reaches a symmetrical position relative to Bob.
 Furthermore, the off-diagonal element \( L_{AB} \) does not match the TP values.
 Fig. \ref{fig_5} illustrates the MI in solid purple, the TP in dashed blue, and \( L_{AB} \) in dashed green.
 As expected, the MI trend is primarily influenced by the off-diagonal term \( L_{AB} \).
 As detector Alice moves further from the wormhole throat, \( L_{AB} \) gradually increases, reaching a peak value equal to \( L_{AA} \) at the symmetrical position, and subsequently decreases.
 The MI also peaks at this position, indicating optimal MI at the symmetrical location relative to Bob, as shown in the subfigure.

 The wormhole size does not significantly impact the MI peak value but does affect the shape of the peak region.
-Notably, in this asymmetric distribution, we find that the MI vanishes when detector Alice is located at the wormhole throat.
+Notably, within this asymmetric configuration, the MI progressively diminishes as detector Alice approaches the wormhole throat.
 This can be attributed to the extreme relative Hawking temperature \cite{Bueley:2022ple}.
 Overall, this peak region suggests that the wormhole bridges two special image-symmetrical locations, characterized by an optimal correlation.

 Finally, since the MI encompasses both classical and quantum correlations, we conduct a deeper analysis of the nonlocal correlation component within the harvested correlations by computing the nonlocal contribution term \(|\mathcal{M}|\) (in red) and the classical noise term \(\xi\) (in black dashed line), as shown in Fig.~\ref{fig_noise} (a) and (b).
 We find that, for a fixed wormhole throat size, the nonlocal contribution term \(|\mathcal{M}|\) achieves its maximum value near the mirror-symmetric position of detector Alice relative to Bob.
 The nonlocal contribution term \(\mathcal{M}\) (in red) is more sensitive to changes in the position of detector Alice, whereas the classical noise term \(\xi\) (in black dashed line) varies relatively slowly with respect to it.
 This leads to a rapid decline in \(|\mathcal{M}|\) as detector Alice moves away from the mirror-symmetric position relative to Bob (with the yellow shaded region in the figure denoting the parameter regime where \(|\mathcal{M}| > \xi\)); beyond a certain distance, \(|\mathcal{M}|\) falls below \(\xi\).
 This implies that the nonlocal correlations decay swiftly to zero far from the mirror-symmetric configuration.